nickrar/express-server-basic/README.md

 - Implement authentication for the dashboard
 - Add real‑time WebSocket updates instead of polling every 2 seconds
 - Improve pattern detection with machine learning or more sophisticated rules
-- Add screenshot capture in a future
+- Add screenshot capture in future

 ## Disclaimer
 This server is part of an educational red‑team simulation.